Colorado awards $8 million to study medical marijuana uses

 Awarding eight grants for landmark peer-reviewed studies into an array of maladies, the Colorado Department of Public Health and Environment said it sought to provide objective scientific research on the efficacy of medical marijuana.

-“The grant program ... should not be construed as encouraging tor sanctioning the social or recreational use of marijuana,” the department said in a statement.
+“The grant program ... should not be construed as encouraging or sanctioning the social or recreational use of marijuana,” the department said in a statement.

 Colorado lawmakers set up a Medical Marijuana Scientific Advisory Council last year and allocated $10 million to administer a program to conduct the studies.
 The council received some three dozen applications, from which it chose the eight approved by the department on Wednesday.

-Funding for the program is derived from taxes imposed on the state-regulated sale of medical marijuana.
+Funding for the program is derived from registration fees paid by medical marijuana patients in the state.

 Six of the grants will go to the University of Colorado Anschutz Medical Campus, said university spokesman Mark Couch.